jkirkwin/CSC485B-Data-Compression/uvzz/README.md

 - Use CRC?
 - Need BWT index
 - May need arithmetic coding freq table depending on design choices (e.g. dynamic vs not)
+- Should RLE output be byte-oriented in order to improve arithmetic coding?
+We need to be using some sort of symbols for this.
+    - What about using an escape sequence followed by a run length
+        - Decompressor would know when to kick out and interpret a length field directly
+            - if arithmetic decoder yields N consecutive zeros, call some function to pull bits from the stream until length field is terminated.
+                - this couples the arithmetic decoder to RLE but removes the need for a
+-

+### RLE
+__todo__

 ## Sources